-Choosing a cruising sailboat can be a bit daunting unless you can nail it down a bit, for example:~
+Choosing a cruising sailboat can be a bit daunting unless you can nail it down a bit, and there are for key questions you must ask yourself before you get very far into the process:

-It certainly helps if you've got some idea as to what you want.
+It certainly helps if you've got some idea as to what you want, and the article will certainly lead you towards that position.

 If you know precisely what you want, as in "I want a Catalina 36", then it's very easy indeed.